flipacholas/Architecture-of-consoles/articles/nintendo-ds.md

 {{< /video >}}

 {{% inner_markdown %}}

 Consequently, the new audio system features a total of **16 PCM channels**, allowing to shift the mixing task to the hardware.
 PCM samples can either be **8-bit** (*GBA-style*), **16-bit** (optimal resolution) or **ACPCM** (compressed form).
-In any case, the mixer produces a **32 kHz stereo signal** that can be played through the speaker (now stereo) or headphones.
-The mixer can also write the resulting stereo data to WRAM, enabling the sub-processor (ARM7) to apply some effects such as reverb.
+In any case, the mixer produces a stereo signal that can be played through the speaker (now stereo) or headphones.
+It can also write the resulting stereo data to WRAM, enabling the sub-processor (ARM7) to apply some effects such as reverb.

-Are we forgetting something else? *Yes*, since this console runs GBA games, then it should have something that reassembles the PSG (whether through hardware or software).
-Lo and behold, the last 6 channels can become a PSG (where any of them synthesises either a pulse or a custom wave, and two of them create a pulse or noise).
 {{% /inner_markdown %}}
 {{< /float_group >}}

 With all being said, does this mean that the Nintendo DS can finally play encoded music (i.e. MP3)?
 It's possible (in fact, a lot of homebrew programs implemented some form of it), but audio decoding takes up a lot of bandwidth and processing power.
 So audio sequencing still retains its place as the most feasible option.

+### An eccentric PSG (or two)

+Since this console runs GBA games, it should then have something that reassembles the predecessor's PSG (whether through hardware or software).
+Well, it so happens the last 6 channels contain a 'PSG mode' allowing any of them to synthesise either a pulse or a custom wave; and only two of them can create noise.
+But GBA games don't use any of these!

+You see, the mixer's output frequency rate is **32 kHz** with a resolution of **10-bit** (considerably lower than the quality of the samples fed).
+Furthermore, **it does not perform any form of interpolation** to smooth out the loss of precision.
+These restrictions are not ideal for samples, as it adds noise.
+Though the actual perception of this phenomenon depends on your auditory capacity (I don't notice the 'hiss' unless I boost the volume and compare it with a 16-bit version side-by-side), besides, it's still a step forward coming from software-mixed samples with 8-bit resolution.
+Conversely, the aliasing effect is more problematic with PSG sounds, as downsampling the signal may introduce erroneous harmonics which distorts the original PSG tone.
+Nevertheless, games like New Super Mario Bros. happily makes use of pulse waves for accompaniment, so I wouldn't consider the PSG completely useless.

+Back on topic, how does a GBA game handle all of this? _It doesn't_, Nintendo fitted a **separate sound system** (within the same enclosure) for GBA mode that includes its own channels and mixer that follows the specifications of the predecessor.
+This way, GBA games won't be affected by the new mixer's limitations.
+Unfortunately, since this subsystem is segregated from the DS one (in other words, it's doesn't output to the DS's mixer), DS games aren't able to use it.

 ### Interactive comparison